 KOAN: In Zen, a koan is a sort of word puzzle, assigned to students by their master.
 Strictly speaking, koans are not riddles, in that a riddle is a word puzzle which can, however tortuously, be solved rationally.
 Koans are intentionally beyond the power of the mind to solve.
 Their purpose is to force an intuitive leap which carries the student beyond the rational plane to an enlightened state, even if initially only for a moment.
 Although answers to some koans are publicly available, they are useless to a student, because the correct answer is not so much a particular set of words as it is the enlightened position from which they are delivered, and that cannot be faked, copied, or borrowed.
 Perhaps the most commonly known koan is “This – [the master claps his or her hands together] – is the sound of two hands clapping.
 What is the sound of one hand clapping.”
 Books aplenty are available about koans; here are a few.
 To read Elsa Joy’s take on this, please click here.
 For Brother Theophyle’s encounter with a koan, click here.

 KORAN, QUR’AN: From the Arabic for “The Recital”, the Koran or Qur’an is the sacred scripture of Islam, delivered by God through the angel Gabriel to the Prophet Muhammad in dreams, visitations, and auditions, over a twenty year period from about 610.
 The Qur’an is composed of 114 chapters or surahs.
 As with any scripture or sacred document, it is impossible to single out one chapter as the most signifcant or telling, but if there is such, surely Surah 112 is it: “O Messenger say: ‘He, Allah, is but One! …’” (see here).
 The Arabic word Allah translates to the God in English.
 It is said that some of the power, impact, and breadth of this remarkable document reside in the original Arabic, both the language and the form, and that therefore no translation can be entirely effective.
-We expect it is likely true of all scriptures (even any written work?) that they are best read in their original language.
+I expect it is likely true of all scriptures (even any written work?) that they are best read in their original language.
 Just so, in his book Misquoting Jesus, Bart D. Ehrman observes “… reading the New Testament in Greek is like seeing it in color, whereas reading it in translation is like seeing it in black and white: one gets the point but misses a lot of the nuances”.
-That said, the English renditions of the Qur’an we have encountered pack plenty of wallop.
-Two editions we really like are The Koran, translated by N. J. Dawood (Penquin) and The Holy Qur’an, translated by Abdullah Yusuf Ali (Tahrike Tarsile Qur’an).
-For a translation on the web, please click here.
+That said, the English renditions of the Qur’an I have encountered pack plenty of wallop.
+Two editions I really like are The Koran, translated by N. J. Dawood (Penquin) and The Holy Qur’an, translated by Abdullah Yusuf Ali (Tahrike Tarsile Qur’an).
 See also Hadith, Jihad.
-We are sometimes asked how we can feel positively about Islam generally, considering the violence currently being perpetrated in its name, and about the Qur’an specifically, considering the passages within it which condone and even endorse violence, particularly against women.
-Our response is that other scriptures include passages we find offensive, and, speaking specifically as products of the West, we cannot imagine what the image of Christianity, the Bible, and the Gospels must be to those whose only knowledge of them is the Crusades and the Inquisition, not to mention the environment in the early American colonies, about which an excellent book on the subject, Founding Faith, writes “Forced worship, taxpayers paying ministers’ salaries, voting right limited to certain religious denominations, brutal punishments for worshipping in a different manner … were common in the colonies”.
-It seems to be unfortunately true that religion brings out the best and the worst in the species human, hence our preference for spiritual traditions over religions.
+I am sometimes asked how I can feel positively about Islam generally, considering the violence currently being perpetrated in its name, and about the Qur’an specifically, considering the passages within it which condone and even endorse violence, particularly against women.
+My response is that other scriptures include passages I find offensive, and, speaking specifically as a product myself of the West, I cannot imagine what the image of Christianity, the Bible, and the Gospels must be to those whose only knowledge of them is the Crusades and the Inquisition and their imposition on peoples upon whom Christian pastors and priests descended, not infrequently violently, and of course slavery in the American south, not to mention the environment in the early American colonies, about which an excellent book on the subject, Founding Faith, writes “Forced worship, taxpayers paying ministers’ salaries, voting right limited to certain religious denominations, brutal punishments for worshipping in a different manner … were common in the colonies”.
+It seems to be unfortunately true that religion brings out the best and the worst in the species human, hence my preference for spiritual traditions over religions.

 KRISHNA, RAMA, SIVA, HANUMAN: Perhaps the best-known Hindu deity in the West, Krishna, an incarnation of Vishnu (sometimes perceived as the sustainer, in trinity with Brahma the creator and Siva (Shiva) the destroyer), is the Divine Teacher in the Bhagavad Gita.
 Rama, also an incarnation of Vishnu, is the hero of the epic poem, Ramayana.
 He and his wife Sita are considered the ideal husband and wife.
 Hanuman (sometimes Hanumanji, Hanumat), the monkey king who stands with Rama in battle, personifies perfect devotion of a servant to a master.
 See Maharajji.
 See also Shakti.
-Speaking of Shiva as destroyer, we remember reading somewhere of a Teacher reassuring a seeker not to fear Shiva, for “He destroys only what you do not want.”
+Speaking of Shiva as destroyer, I remember reading somewhere of a Teacher reassuring a seeker not to fear Shiva, for “He destroys only what you do not want.”
+Vasistha’s Yoga has this: “When thus the reality of this world is well understood, then it is realized as the supreme self (Siva).”
 In various traditions including Hinduism, there are mentioned numerous gods and goddesses.
 As I see it, there is only one God, the God Than Who There Is No Other.
 So, for me, the numerous names of gods are just that: numerous names of the One God, each expressing or manifesting a different element or aspect or tendency of the One.
 Just so, if, as seems increasingly clear to me, God is All There Is, then every name, even every word, is a name of God.
 See God here.
+See also here.

 KRISHNAMURTI, JIDDU & U.G.: Jiddu Krishnamurti was born in India in 1895.
 He died in the United States in 1986.
 Krishnamurti was believed by the Theosophical Society to be the vehicle for a new World Teacher, in effect a messiah; and so, while he was still a youth, they groomed him for that function.
 Then, in 1929, in a speech at Ommen, Holland, Krishnamurti renounced the title and all its trappings, and embarked on a life-long mission to set man “absolutely, unconditionally free”.
 The quotation in the article “Guru Who?
 (The Righteous Teacher)” is from that Ommen talk, of which there is an extended excerpt on our Ampers&nd feature.
 For the full text, and additional information and material about this Teacher, write the Krishnamurti Foundation of America at P.O.
 Box 1560, Ojai, CA 93024 or visit their web site, or the Krishnamurti Information Network.
 Two books we particularly recommend are his The Awakening of Intelligence and Pupul Jayakar's Krishnamurti, A Biography.
 For some years, there have been disquieting “hints and allegations” (to use Paul Simon’s great expression) concerning behavior by J. Krishnamurti that is probably inappropriate in a teacher; Radha Rajagopal Sloss's book Lives in the Shadow with J. Krishnamurti addresses some of that from the perspective of someone who was there.
 For other titles related to Krishnmaurti, click here.
 For information about U. G. Krishnamurti (who studied with and later rejected J. Krishnamurti, but who is not otherwise related, and who died in Italy in March 2007), please click here and here on The Zoo Fence, and here on the web.